MHCommunity/mhbasics/legendary-to-knight/legendary.md

 King's Credit| You can buy some Crates of Delicious Stones in King’s Cart.

 When you have met the target Delicious Stones, craft Crunchy Cheese using the 15-piece recipe.
 The 20-piece recipe is not worth its cost.
-Catch Aged Mouse with Crunchy Cheese in Cape Clawed until you have at least 1 Rhino Horn and 24 Stale SUPERbrie+.
+Catch Aged Mouse with Crunchy Cheese in Cape Clawed until you have at least 1 Rhino Horn and 24 Stale SUPERBrie+.
 It’s not a guaranteed attraction.

-Stale SUPERbrie+| You can alternatively buy some Moon Cheese to stale it.
+Stale SUPERBrie+| You can alternatively buy some Moon Cheese to stale it.

 A Hydro weapon is required to catch most mice in Elub Shore.
 Elub Shore has moderate difficulty among three tribes and offers excellent points.
 Buy Net Cannon from S.S.
 Huntington IV Trapsmith.
 Loot Seashell using Net Cannon, Aqua Base and Gouda Cheese in Elub Shore.